AusNet Services Board members

 Bachelor of Commerce (First Class Honours), University of New South Wales

-Mr Mason has been Chairman and a Director of a number of listed companies including Chairman of AMP Limited and Chairman of David Jones Limited.
-Mr Mason has over 40 years’ experience in investment banking.
-He was a member of the Council of the University of New South Wales for 13 years.
+Mr Mason was a Trustee of the Sydney Opera House Trust for six years and a member of the Council of the University of New South Wales for 13 years.
 For 12 years he was a Director of the Children’s Hospital in Sydney and Chairman of the Children’s Hospital Fund for eight years.
 Mr Mason was appointed a Member of the Order of Australia for his contribution to the Children’s Hospital.

 Nino Ficca, Managing Director